 Despite the heading, it’s not necessary to chuck your sleep tracker in the bin.
 You may find that restricting how often you dive into the data and how much emphasis you place on it helps you sleep better.
 It’s vital that you understand how your sleep tracker works, what metrics it’s tracking, what these metrics mean, and how accurate it is.
-Focus on the data linked to the sleep problems you are experiencing, and remember that everyone is different and although averages and goals are very useful, they may not be right for you.
-If your sleep tracker is providing recommendations, take these as suggestions rather than rules.
+Focus on the data linked to the sleep problems you are experiencing, and remember that everyone is different, and although averages and goals are very useful, they may not be right for you.
+If your sleep tracker provides recommendations, take these as suggestions rather than rules.
 As they say – “if it ain’t broke…”

 Be careful not to rely too heavily on sleep trackers.
-Instead, you might find it more beneficial to keep an old-fashioned sleep diary or sleep journal—rather than data generated by a device—which tracks your subjective opinion of how well you slept so that you can figure out patterns in your behavior and environment, as opposed to chasing arbitrary goal numbers set by a tracker.
+Instead, you might find it more beneficial to keep an old-fashioned sleep diary or sleep journal—rather than data generated by a device—which tracks your subjective opinion of how well you slept so that you can figure out patterns in your behaviour and environment, as opposed to chasing arbitrary goal numbers set by a tracker.